sanjaiyan-dev/uk-nmsw-ui/docs/form_creator.md

 - radioField: set to `false` for this option to be a conditional text input
 - parentFieldValue: the `value` from the associated parent field, this allows us to show/hide/store this field only when parent field is checked
 - hint: (optional) An optional string
-- label: a string that will be shown as the question/label text for the field
+- label: a string that will be shown as the question/label text for the text input field
-- name: a string that will be used for `name` and to create `id` and other field references
+- name: a string that will be used for `name` and to create `id` and other field references for the text input

 ----